Preparing to Sell Your House Fast Does Not Have to be Overwhelming

 7. List the Property with a Real Estate Agent on the MLS

 Do you want the absolute top dollar?
 Fixing up a property and listing it on the MLS will generally yield the highest return.
 The other side of that is the fact that it will take much longer (months to a year) and requires a great deal of money, energy, and patience.
-If your house is already fixed-up, then the repair/upgrade part won’t take as long.
+If your house is already fixed-up, then the repair/upgrade part won’t take as long and you will sell your house fast.

 Plan on having your property in move-in ready condition if you plan on listing the property on the MLS.
 Do this by evaluating your property’s needs to be considered “move-in ready”.